 Orangery at Charlottenburg Palace

-The Great Orangery at Charlottenburg Palace is a fascinating Baroque jewel that was built between 1709 and 1712 under King Frederick I as a 143-metre-long, single-storey functional building for the wintering of valuable citrus plants.
-Even back then, the magnificent building combined a practical purpose with a use as a cultural venue and was regularly the setting for court festivities.
-Today, the Berlin Residence Orchestra performs over 120 concerts a year here with works by Bach, Handel and Mozart – all in authentic Baroque costumes.
+The Great Orangery at Charlottenburg Palace is a fascinating Baroque gem, built between 1709 and 1712 under King Frederick I as a 143-meter-long, single-story functional building for overwintering valuable citrus plants.
+Even back then, the magnificent building combined practical purpose with its use as a cultural venue and regularly served as the setting for court festivities.
+Today, the Berlin Residence Orchestra presents over 120 concerts here annually featuring works by Bach, Handel, and Mozart—all performed in authentic Baroque costumes.

 Address: Spandauer Damm 22, 14059 Berlin

-Founded in 1882, the Berlin Philharmonic Orchestra is one of the most renowned orchestras in the world and is regarded as the city’s cultural flagship.
-They have had a decisive influence on Berlin’s musical life and have been brought to the top of the world by their unmistakable sound and their important chief conductors.
+Founded in 1882, the Berlin Philharmonic is one of the world’s most renowned orchestras and is considered a cultural flagship of the city.
+It has had a decisive influence on Berlin’s musical life and has risen to the top of the world through its unmistakable sound and its distinguished chief conductors.

 Staatskapelle Berlin

 The Staatskapelle Berlin is one of the oldest orchestras in the world and was founded in 1570.
-It is a traditional ensemble of the Staatsoper Unter den Linden and inspires under the direction of renowned conductors such as Daniel Barenboim with a varied repertoire ranging from baroque to modern.
+It is the long-standing ensemble of the Staatsoper Unter den Linden and, under the baton of renowned conductors such as Daniel Barenboim, delights audiences with a diverse repertoire ranging from Baroque to modern music.

 German Symphony Orchestra Berlin (DSO)

-The Deutsches Symphonie-Orchester Berlin was founded in 1946 and is internationally renowned for its stylistic versatility and innovative programming.
-The DSO performs regularly at the Berlin Philharmonie and works with renowned soloists and conductors worldwide.
+The German Symphony Orchestra Berlin was founded in 1946 and is internationally renowned for its stylistic versatility and innovative programming.
+The DSO performs regularly at the Berlin Philharmonie and collaborates with renowned soloists and conductors worldwide.

 Konzerthausorchester Berlin

-The Konzerthausorchester Berlin is the resident orchestra of the Konzerthaus am Gendarmenmarkt and stands for high musical quality and a broad, varied program.
-With roots dating back to 1952, it plays a key role in shaping the Berlin music scene.
+The Konzerthausorchester Berlin is the resident orchestra of the Konzerthaus am Gendarmenmarkt and is known for its high musical quality and a broad, varied program.
+With roots dating back to 1952, it plays a key role in shaping Berlin’s music scene.

-Founded in 1923 as a funk orchestra, the Rundfunk-Sinfonieorchester Berlin combines tradition and the present.
-It is known for its openness to new musical ideas and concert formats and regularly realizes innovative projects with international appeal.
+Founded in 1923 as the Radio Orchestra, the Berlin Radio Symphony Orchestra bridges tradition and the present.
+It is known for its openness to new musical ideas and concert formats and regularly undertakes innovative projects of international caliber.

 Annual and seasonal events